gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 For high-speed transmission on the CAN bus, **_termination resistors_ are required between the `CAN_H` and `CAN_L` wires at both ends of the cable**.
 However, make sure to only add them at the ends of the cable, **any CAN devices connected partway along the bus should not have termination resistors**.
 For a CAN bus in which devices may be arbitrarily connected and disconnected, it is common practise to add _switchable termination_, which can be connected manually with a typical mechanical switch or automatically controlled by firmware/software using an MOSFET-based switch or similar.
 Although required by the standard, termination resistors are not typically required for the CAN bus to function at slow speeds over small distances.

 Adding a single termination resistor of `120R` at each end of the bus is called _standard termination_.
 Sometimes a decoupling capacitor is also added in conjunction with the termination resistors.
-This is called _split termination_[^bib-ti-importance-of-termination-resistors], as you have to use two termination resistors instead of one, with the capacitor "splitting" them in two.
-Using this combination of resistors and capacitor makes a _low-pass filter_ for the common-mode noise on the bus, which has a corner frequency given by the equation[^bib-ti-importance-of-termination-resistors]:
+This is called _split termination_[^ti-importance-of-termination-resistors], as you have to use two termination resistors instead of one, with the capacitor "splitting" them in two.
+Using this combination of resistors and capacitor makes a _low-pass filter_ for the common-mode noise on the bus, which has a corner frequency given by the equation[^ti-importance-of-termination-resistors]:

 $$\begin{align}
 f_{corner} = \frac{1}{2\pi \cdot R_{term/2} \cdot C_{split}}